Azure/azure-sdk-for-java/sdk/formrecognizer/azure-ai-formrecognizer/README.md

 #### Create a Form Recognizer client using AzureKeyCredential
 To use `AzureKeyCredential` authentication, provide the [key][key] as a string to the [AzureKeyCredential][azure_key_credential].
-This key can be found in the [Azure Portal][azure_portal] under the "Keys and Endpoint" section in your created Form Recognizer resource, or by running the following Azure CLI command to get the key from the Form Recognizer resource:
+This key can be found in the [Azure Portal][azure_portal] in your created Form Recognizer resource, or by running the following Azure CLI command to get the key from the Form Recognizer resource:

 ```bash